Understanding the Difference Between Silicone vs. Saline Implants

 Learn More During Your Consultation

 If you are considering breast augmentation, it is important to choose a knowledgeable and experienced surgeon to perform your procedure.
-Our surgeons at Jain Plastic Surgery, P.C. would be glad to meet with you to discuss the pros and cons of silicone and saline implants.
+Our surgeons at Columbus Plastic Surgery, P.C. would be glad to meet with you to discuss the pros and cons of silicone and saline implants.
 Contact our office today online or call at (706) 322-9313 to schedule your consultation with one of our trusted and highly trained surgeons.